abdulramonjemil/smart-reviser/README.md

 amplify push
 ```

+You also need to set up the prompts used to generate the quizzes on MindsDB.
+For
+this, you have to create a MindsDB account, and run the sql query in the
+`src/quiz-gen-prompt.sql` in their SQL editor to create the model.
+After this
-You can then run the development server:
+completes successfully, you can go on to start the Next.js development server:

 ```bash
 npm run dev